pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 You can set up computer networks to give out IP addresses automatically.
 This is great for wireless networks where devices come and go.
 However, for computers that serve or receive information (for example, web servers) you need to set a static, non-changing IP address.
-You can’t connect to a computer if you don’t know the address, and a constantly changing address makes this difficult.
+You can't connect to a computer if you don't know the address, and a constantly changing address makes this difficult.
 This project great if you are setting up your own web server, or even a server on your local home network.
 For example, I have a computer on my home network that controls